anoobsa/TURTLE-ROAD-CROSSING-GAME/README.md

 How to run?

-Step 1: Download the entire code.
+  1. Download the entire code.
-Step 2: Use pycharm or visual studio code to open these files.
+  2. Use pycharm or visual studio code to open these files.
-Step 3: Run the main file to run the program.
+  3. Run the main file to run the program.

 How to control the Turtle?